LutherCS/ads-class-pub/src/projects/customproblem/description.md

-# Every problem has a solution, right?
+# Every problem has a solution

 1. Devise an original problem that can be solved using Python and object-oriented design.